Our Top Tips On How To Make Your Dog More Comfortable With Grooming

 January 11, 2022

-So many of our customers complain that their dogs hate being brushed or having their nails clipped and who wouldn’t hate having a whole bunch of unfamiliar tools on sensitive parts or strangers pulling and tugging on your hair when you are in a weird smelling unfamiliar place.
+So many of our customers complain that their dogs hate being brushed or having their nails clipped and who wouldn’t hate having a whole bunch of unfamiliar tools on sensitive parts, or strangers pulling and tugging on your hair when you’re in a weird smelling unfamiliar place.

 It’s really important that your dog sees grooming as a fun and positive experience.
 If your dog is stressed or anxious at the groomers it can become a negative cycle.
 The more stressed your dog is, the more difficult the groom is for them, compounding the fear and anxiety.